 SOIL AND WATER CONSERVATION.

-DCR works to improve water quality in the Commonwealth of Virginia.
-DCR collaborates closely with the state's 47 local Soil and Water Conservation Districts, farmers, urban and suburban landowners, and other land managers to control runoff pollution.
-DCR provides tools and information to the 47 local Districts and provides financial assistance to these Districts (operational and technical assistance funds) and farmers (cost-share funds) to protect Virginia's waterways and to facilitate good conservation practices.
-DCR's nutrient management program strives to ensure that farmers apply nutrients to their fields at the rate needed to meet agronomic needs and thus avoid over application of nutrients.
-DCR's voluntary Resource Management Plan Program, a component of the Virginia Agricultural Best Management Practices Cost-Share Program, encourages farmers through a comprehensive plan, to reduce erosion, exclude livestock from streams, establish stream buffers, and use nutrient management planning.
+- DCR collaborates closely with the state's 47 local Soil and Water Conservation Districts, farmers, urban and suburban landowners, and other land managers to improve water quality and control runoff pollution. - DCR provides tools and information to the 47 local Districts in conjunction with providing operational and technical financial assistance to protect Virginia's waterways and to facilitate good conservation practices. - DCR's oversees the voluntary Resource Management Plan Program, a component of the Virginia Agricultural Best Management Practices Cost-Share Program, which encourages farmers through a comprehensive plan, to reduce erosion, exclude livestock from streams, establish stream buffers, and use nutrient management planning. - The agency also helps implement conservation measures by teaching citizens and businesses lawn care techniques that keep pollution from reaching nearby streams and faraway waterways, such as the Chesapeake Bay.